coccon/proffastpylot/docs/folder_structure.md

 # Folder Structure

-This articles gives an overview about the folder structure used by the prfPylot.
+This articles gives an overview about the folder structure used by PROFFASTpylot.
 The needed folders can be divided into three categories:
  1. Input data: E.g. Interferograms, pressure files, map files.
  2. Output data: E.g. the spectra, the results of the processing, some config files.
- 3. The PROFAST path: the folder where the binaries of the profast files are located.
+ 3. PROFFAST path: the folder where the binaries of the PROFFAST files are located

  Please note that those three folders do not have to be in the same parent folder.
  The user is free to choose the folder structure as he likes.